 The Office of Inspector General, National Endowment for the Arts, is a team of skilled personnel dedicated to helping the Agency reach its essential goals and objectives.
-To this end, the Office of Inspector General independently conducts activities such as audits, evaluations, investigations, surveys and special reviews with accuracy, balance and objectivity.
-Working with management in the hope of avoiding problems before they occur, our goals are: to promote economy, efficiency and effectiveness in NEA activities; to prevent and detect fraud, waste and abuse; to advocate ethics in government; and to keep the Chairman and the Congress fully and currently informed about problems and deficiencies relating to the administration of NEA programs and operations.
+To this end, the Office of Inspector General independently conducts activities such as audits, evaluations, investigations and special reviews with accuracy, balance and objectivity.
+Working with management to help avoid problems before they occur, our goals are to: promote economy, efficiency and effectiveness in NEA activities; prevent and detect fraud, waste and abuse; advocate ethics in government; and keep the Chairman and the Congress fully and currently informed about problems and deficiencies relating to the administration of NEA programs and operations.